 Stake pool availability is at 100% (allowing for cluster switch time), nodes are on the latest release.
 Performance tuning is performed periodically for releases with a number of improvements in place for time sync and file systems (xfs from ext4).

 You will notice that the ‘Node Uptime’ and ‘Blocks Forged’ metrics will periodically reset when we move from the active to the passive cluster.
 We perform this switch when we need to patch or upgrade the nodes to a new cardano release.
-By running two completely separate clusters we can minimise downtime to seconds while the switch occurs.
+By running multiple separate clusters we can minimise downtime to seconds while the switch occurs.

 Resource utilisation for memory, network and CPU is low (even with the spike at Epoch boundaries) and there is significant capacity on the existing hardware for growth in transactions.